eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

   <img src="./../open_alaqs/assets/taxiroutes-editor-2.PNG" alt="Taxiroutes Editor 2" width="45%" />
 </p>

-To define a taxi route in Open-ALAQS, the user has to first create the taxi-route by selecting the gate, runway and operation type (arrival or departure).
+To define a taxi route in OpenALAQS, the user has to first create the taxi-route by selecting the gate, runway and operation type (arrival or departure).
 More than one taxi-routes can be defined for the same combination of gate, runway and operation type, using a different instance number.
 Once defined, the corresponding taxiway segments have to be selected together with the aircraft groups that can make use of the specific taxi-route.

 ### [Create output file](#create-output-file)

-Before calculating emissions, the user must generate an Open-ALAQS file that includes all user-defined elements of the study (e.g., emission sources) and the default internal database (e.g., emission factors).
+Before calculating emissions, the user must generate an OpenALAQS file that includes all user-defined elements of the study (e.g., emission sources) and the default internal database (e.g., emission factors).

 The corresponding interface allows the user to set the path for saving the output file, select movements and meteorological data, set time filters, define the domain and its spatial resolution and configure other advanced settings:
 + **Emission Inventory Output**: